scaleway/crossplane-provider-scaleway/README.md

 EOF
 ```

-Verify the provider installed with `kubectl get providers`.

-The `INSTALLED` value should be `True`.
-It may take up to 5 minutes for
+2. Run `kubectl get providers` to verify the installed provider.
+The `INSTALLED` value should return as `True`.

-`HEALTHY` to report true.
+_Note:_  The procedure may take up to 5 minutes for `HEALTHY` to report true.

+You should get an output similar to the following one, providing details about the provider.

 ```shell
 $ kubectl get provider
 NAME                INSTALLED   HEALTHY   PACKAGE                                             AGE provider-scaleway   True        True   xpkg.upbound.io/scaleway/provider-scaleway:v0.1        11s
 ```

-If there are issues downloading and installing the provider the `INSTALLED`
+If there are any issue during the process of downloading and installing the provider, the `INSTALLED` field will return as empty.
+In that case, run `kubectl describe providers` to get more information.
-field is empty.

 ```shell
 $ kubectl get providers